jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/AVL_trees/README.md

 * If the balance factor is 0,1,2 then it is left left insertion.
 If it is -1 then left right insertion.

 * For rotation, only 3 nodes will be considered.
 If the insertion is done next to its right or left.
 From rotated node, the side is considered for first 2 nodes irrespective where exactly it has inserted anywhere after this.
 The node over which rotation was performed should become 0

+* The moment AVL tree becomes imbalanced after inserting a new node, we have to perform rotation and make it balanced.
+Otherwise balance factor will become 3,4....

+* AVL tree is perfect binary search tree.
+Deletion in AVL tree is same as that of deletion in BST

+* L1 rotation in deletion is LL rotation itself

+* For L0 rotation in deletion we can perform L1 or L-1 rotation

+* R1,R-1 and R0 rotations are similar to L1,L-1 and L0 rotation just right rotation will have the mirror images of left

+*